| Course Information

 | Program Fees

-is the second largest city and cultural capitol of Russia.The city is a trove of art and architecture, ranging from cathedrals such as the colorful Church of the Savior on Blood to the State Hermatige Museum and Winter Palace, which contains over 3 million pieces of art.
+, formerly known as Petrograd and Leningrad, is the second largest city and cultural capitol of Russia.The city is a trove of art and architecture, ranging from cathedrals such as the colorful Church of the Savior on Blood to the State Hermatige Museum and Winter Palace, which contains over 3 million pieces of art.
 St. Petersburg is also famous for its turbulent history, arts district, and expansive markets.
+St. Petersburg has also been coined "The Most European City" and "Venice of the North."

 The College of William & Mary’s six-week summer program in St Petersburg, Russia offers participants an immersion experience to explore Russian language and culture.